Work with feature tables

 Work with feature table tags in the UI

 Use the Feature Store UI to search for or browse feature tables.
-To access the UI, click Feature Store Icon Feature Store in the sidebar to display the Feature Store UI.
-This icon appears only when you are in the machine learning persona.
+To access the UI, in the sidebar, select Machine Learning > Feature Store.

 Add a tag using the Feature Store UI